 Interestingly, the diagnoses you do seem to care about are the ones that relate to our mental health.
 Let me remind you (as a trained clinician myself) that having anxiety does not mean that I am crazy.
-Telling you that something is wrong with me, asking for tests and procedures, and for answers does not mean that I am a hypochondriac.
-Communicating with you that I am barely able to walk does not mean that I need to go see a psychiatrist.
-Have you not a single thread of compassion in you, asking such a ridiculous fucking questions to a woman fighting for her life?
+Communicating with you that I can barely walk, asking for tests and procedures, and for answers, does not mean that I am a hypochondriac, or that I need to go see a psychiatrist.
+Have you no compassion in you, asking such a ridiculous fucking questions to a woman fighting for her life?

 As a provider myself, I also adhere to an ethical code of practice.
 It seems that amongst today’s business of healthcare that this idea of ethics — of true intentional practice — has been lost.
 Healthcare is not supposed to be a business.
 Companies are not supposed to be profiting from my illness or anyone else’s.
 Healthcare companies and corporations should not be allowed to determine WHO receives WHAT kind of healthcare, WHEN and WHERE.
 This is ludicrous!